 Riding on the Road

-Most of us will need to ride on road at some point, whether it is to reach an off road route, or to connect one bridleway to another.
-Here are some helpful tips and advice for riders when heading out.
+Most of us will need to ride or carriage drive on the road at some point, whether it is to reach an off road route, or to connect one bridleway to another.
+Here are some helpful tips and advice for equestrians when heading out.

 - Familiarise yourself with the Highway Code rules to ensure you follow their guidance on how you should behave on the road and interact with other road users.

 - Be alert at all times, make eye contact with drivers and thank those who make any effort to accommodate you.
 Treat others as you’d want to be treated yourself.

 - Wear hi-viz and reflective equipment on both yourself and your horse.
 We would recommend a minimum of a tabard or jacket for a rider, and leg bands for the horse.

 - Make sure you are doing everything as safely as possible by taking your BHS Ride Safe Award.